Yüreğir: Yüreğir Municipality

-Neighborhoods
+Neighbourhoods

-Neighborhoods (Mahalle) are administered by the muhtar and the Neighborhood Seniors Council consisting of 4 members.
+Neighbourhoods (Mahalle) are administered by the muhtar and the Neighbourhood Seniors Council consisting of 4 members.
 Muhtar and the Senior Council are elected for 5 years at the local elections and are not affiliated with political parties.
-Neighborhoods are not an incorporation therefore do not hold government status.
+Neighbourhoods are not an incorporation therefore do not hold government status.
 Muhtar although being elected by the residents, acts merely as an administrator of the district governor.
-Muhtar also voices the neighborhood issues to the municipal hall together with the Seniors Council.
+Muhtar also voices the neighbourhood issues to the municipal hall together with the Seniors Council.

-Yüreğir has total of 99 neighborhoods, 38 of them in the urban area, 61 are outside the urban area.
-The neighborhoods outside the urban area are the former villages and the municipalities that annexed to the city of Adana as city borders are expanded in 2008.
+According to the Law No. 5747, published in the Official Gazette dated March 22, 2008, issue number 26824 (Duplicate), and effective from March 22, 2008, certain neighborhoods belonging to the Yüreğir district have been transferred to the Sarıçam district within the boundaries of the metropolitan municipality, along with amendments made to certain laws.

+There are 107 neighbourhoods in Yüreğir District: